microsoftgraph/microsoft-graph-docs/concepts/delta_query_users.md

 }
 ```

-If changes have occurred, the differet `deltatoken` is returned including a collection of changed users.
+If changes have occurred, a different `deltatoken` is returned including a collection of changed users.

 ```http
 HTTP/1.1 200 OK